christeenae/Main-Project-Daily-Reports-S7-CSA/Group 8/Member 3/readme.md

 Group discussion on different topics to work.

 ## Day 3
-discussion with group members ,guide for topic selection.
+Discussion with group members ,guide for topic selection.

 ## Day 4
-finalising few topics for consideration.
+Finalising few topics for consideration.

 ## Day 5
-looking for more ideas.
+Working on weekly report.

 ## Day 6
-finalising on topic research .
+Looking for more ideas.

 ## Day 7
+Finalising on topic research .

+## Day 8
 Study and analysis of topic and research

-## Day 8
+## Day 9
 Research of videos for our project .

-## Day 9 19/10/22
+## Day 10 19/10/22
-zeroth review presentation.
+Zeroth review presentation.

-## Day 10
-discussing with guide on different ways to implement and how to implement our project.

 ## Day 11
+Working on weekly report.

+## Day 12
+Discussing with guide on different ways to implement and how to implement our project.

+## Day 13
-working on weekly report.
+working on weekly report also studying different papers.

+## Day 14
+Working on first review presentation.